exceptionless/Website/2016-07-13-exceptionless-3-4-new-user-dashboards-job-reliability-bug-fixes.md

 ### Performance & Reliability

 We made several reliability and performance enhancements to queue and job processing.
-A few specific examples include fixing auto-abandoned jobs and instances where batch events weren&#8217;t being requeued.
+A few specific examples include fixing auto-abandoned jobs and instances where batch events weren't being requeued.

 ### Heartbeat API Endpoints

-Previously we had [worked on making heartbeat events efficient](http://exceptionless.com/session-heartbeats-no-longer-count-towards-plan-limits/) so we didn&#8217;t have to count them toward event quotas, and with this release we&#8217;ve added new API Endpoints that allow clients to submit those heartbeats cheaply.
+Previously we had [worked on making heartbeat events efficient](/session-heartbeats-no-longer-count-towards-plan-limits/) so we didn't have to count them toward event quotas, and with this release we've added new API Endpoints that allow clients to submit those heartbeats cheaply.

 ### Active Directory Authentication